kojiromike/magento-retail-order-management/docs/INSTALL.md

 -   Grouped
 -   Bundled

-The product type is specified in eBay Enterprise Exchange Platform XML as follows:
+The product type is specified in the eBay Enterprise Retail Order Management XML as follows:

 ```xml
 <Attribute name="ProductType" operation_type="Add" is_list="false" dt="string">